shaun4477/quick-tab-manager/README.md

-# Rearrange Tabs
+# Quick Tab Maanger

 ![](http://i.imgur.com/BFar404.png)

-Rearrange Tabs is a tiny Google Chrome Extension that allows users to rearrange the position of the tabs in a window by moving them around using keyboard shortcuts.
+Quick Tab Manager is a tiny Google Chrome Extension that allows users to rearrange the position of the tabs in a window by moving them around using keyboard shortcuts.

-Rearrange Tabs is originally by Mohinsh Thallavajhula, this version has been customized by Shaun Clowes
+Quick Tab Manager is based on Rearrange Tabe by Mohinsh Thallavajhula, this version has been customized by Shaun Clowes

 - To move a tab to its left